GuiGou12358/lucky-workers/README.md

 npx ts-node src/workers.ts [Options]
 ```

+```
 Options:
-```
       --help                          Show help
-  --ce, --currentEra            Display the current era for dApp staking --le, --lastEra               Display the last era when we ran the raffle --dc, --displayConfiguration  Diplay the configuration (contract and http addresses) --ch, --checks                Check if the grants and the configuration in the smart contracts have been set --cl, --claim                 Claim dappStaking developer rewards for a given era - era is mandatory --so, --setOracle             Set Oracle data for a given era - era is mandatory -r, --raffle                  Start the raffle for a given era - era is mandatory -a, --all                     Equivalent to --checks --claim --setOracle --raffle for a given era
+      --ce, --currentEra              Display the current era for dApp staking --lrr, --lastEraReceivedReward  Display the last era when the dapp received rewards from dApp staking
+      --lrd, --lastEraRaffleDone      Display the last era when the raffle has been run
+      --dc, --displayConfiguration    Diplay the configuration (contract and http addresses)
+      --ch, --checks                  Check if the grants and the configuration in the smart contracts have been set --cl, --claim                   Claim dappStaking developer rewards for a given era - era is mandatory
+      --so, --setOracle               Set Oracle data for a given era - era is mandatory
+  -r, --raffle                        Start the raffle for a given era - era is
+                                      mandatory
+  -a, --all                           Equivalent to --checks --claim --setOracle
-                                    or for for all era (from --lastEra to --currentEra) if no era is provided --era                         Given era
+                                      --raffle for a given era or for for all era (from --lastEra to --currentEra) if no era is provided
+      --era                           Given era
+  -d, --debug                         Debug mode: display more information
       --version                       Show version number
 ```